Symphony No. 2 (Sibelius)

 The Symphony No. 2 in D major, Op.
+43, is a four-movement work for orchestra written from 1901 to 1902 by the Finnish composer Jean Sibelius.

-43, by Jean Sibelius was started in winter 1901 in Rapallo, Italy, shortly after the successful premiere of the popular Finlandia, and finished in 1902 in Finland.
+He began writing the symphony in winter 1901 in Rapallo, Italy, shortly after the successful premiere of the popular Finlandia.
 Sibelius said, "My second symphony is a confession of the soul."

 Background and premiere

 Baron Axel Carpelan, who gave Sibelius' well-known tone poem Finlandia its name, wrote to the composer shortly after its successful premiere: "You have been sitting at home for quite a while, Mr. Sibelius, it is high time for you to travel.
 You will spend the late autumn and the winter in Italy, a country where one learns cantabile, balance and harmony, plasticity and symmetry of lines, a country where everything is beautiful – even the ugly.
 You remember what Italy meant for Tchaikovsky’s development and for Richard Strauss."
 Although Baron Carpelan was penniless, he raised sufficient funds for Sibelius to stay in a mountain villa near Rapallo, Italy.
 Here, Sibelius jotted down the first notes to his second symphony.

 More than a year after the first motifs were penned, the second symphony was premiered by the Helsinki Orchestral Society on 8 March 1902, with the composer conducting.
 After three sold-out performances, Sibelius made some revisions; the revised version was given its first performance by Armas Järnefelt on 10 November 1903 in Stockholm.
 Oskar Merikanto exclaimed that the premiere "exceeded even the highest expectations".